-Most of my recent publications can be downloaded from the City University London open access repository, City Research Online.
+Permitted OA versions of all my recent publications are deposited in the City, University of London repository, City Research Online.

 My conference and other presentations are listed here.